brutucas/Football-Player-Analysis/README.md

 1. Remove defenders and goalkeepers and any other outfield players who have not been on the field in at least 50% of matches.
 2. Only include renamed columns that are relevant to this search.[^fn3]

-How do I calculate the player involvement in team goals?
-Firstly, I want to have the results from the data, which I will visualise in a bar chart to identify good candidates, then measure against the total goals for the player's team.
+*How do I calculate the player involvement in team goals?* Firstly, I want to have the results from the data, which I will visualise in a bar chart to identify good candidates, then measure against the total goals for the player's team.
 The results of this calculation - '% of involvement in team goals' - will also be visualised in a bar chart.

+![image]

 I will also be interested in finding out if the same players are featuring in results from '% of involvement in team expected goals'.
 If so, I will probably have found good candidates for deeper individual analysis.